 Boeuf bourguignon is one of the best French recipes with beef.
-This flavourful beef recipe combines the meat with red wine and herbs for an exquisite dish.
+This flavourful beef recipe combines the meat with red wine and herbs for an exquisite result.
 This dish is sometimes called beef burgundy, because the traditional wine used is from France’s Burgundy region.
-It is a version of Julia Child’s boeuf bourguignon aka beef bourguignon and a great alternative to a traditional beef stew recipe.
+It is a version of Julia Child’s boeuf bourguignon aka beef bourguignon and a great alternative to a traditional stewed beef recipe.

 You might have made Julia Child’s beef bourguignon before or another version.
-I love keeping things simple.
-As long as I have beef, red wine and herbs, I can rustle this up whenever a beef burgundy craving hits!
+Simple dishes are often the best.
+As long as you have beef, red wine and herbs, you can rustle this up whenever a beef burgundy craving hits!

 Make sure you choose a good wine to make this beef stew recipe.
 A red from the Burgundy region of France is the classic choice.
 You can go for a Pinot Noir or Gamay.

 As for the meat in this flavourful beef recipe, chuck works well.
 Brisket would make a good alternative although it isn’t as traditional.

 You can see this recipe calls for bouquet garni, but what is this exactly and why is it added to beef burgundy?